HerrRiebmann/ESP32-SquirrelCam/README.md

 4. At last, add a username.

 Afterwards, you receive a Token, which must be stored.
 And the Bot-URL.
 You can add the Bot to a Chat by following this URL.
 Ensure to setup the Bot to not be added by groups and set some security settings!
+Your Bot can be found public, but since you only process and send to/from your own personal chat id, no strangers can interact.
 It´s also recommended to also set the command-list with the BotFather.
 Then you will have a menu with command buttons within your chat.
 I can recommend to follow this [RandomNerdTutorial](https://randomnerdtutorials.com/telegram-control-esp32-esp8266-nodemcu-outputs/)

+### ToDo
+- [x] Order Gallery
+- [ ] Do not load all images at once in gallery
+- [ ] Chat Id management to allow others to see images
+- [ ] Prevent sunlight to trigger (by optimizing PIR or on software side)
+- [ ] Etag / Immutable per file